acamilo/RobotInterfaceBoard/README.md

 * If its a MAC, this is the issue that causes us to say MacOS is UNSUPPORTED.
 Install Windows https://github.com/WPIRoboticsEngineering/RobotInterfaceBoard#how-to-get-windows-10-as-a-student-for-free-from-wpi

-* Make sure the USB Micro cable is a data cabel, not just a crappy USB charging cable with no data lines.
+* Make sure the USB Micro cable is a data cable, not just a crappy USB charging cable with no data lines.

 ### "It wont program..."

-* Unplug everything from all IO (If this fixes it, check the pins and voltages, also check for diode dead-shorts check https://github.com/WPIRoboticsEngineering/RobotInterfaceBoard#pins-to-never-use )

 * Use a lab supplied (or known good) USB Micro cable (if this works replace cable)

 * Program an example script using Lab computer   (if this works have them re-download the pre-packaged arduino from https://github.com/WPIRoboticsEngineering/RobotInterfaceBoard#personal-computer-install-windows--supported )

+* Is the serial moniter open?
+CLose it and try again.

+* Did it program earlier?
+Unplud the USB and plug it back in.

+* Hold Boot button and Strobe the enable button to set core into bootloader mode.
+Try to program.
+(If this helps, you are printing too much data to the serial port)

+* Unplug everything from all IO (If this fixes it, check the pins and voltages, also check for diode dead-shorts check https://github.com/WPIRoboticsEngineering/RobotInterfaceBoard#pins-to-never-use )

 * Check to see if the processor or regulator is HOT.
 If it is, a dead-short or over-voltage event occured and the device is dead forever.
 Replace.

-* Hold Boot button and Strobe the enable button to set core into bootloader mode.
-Try to program.
-(If this helps, you are printing too much data to the serial port)

 ### "I can program it but it but it keeps rebooting over and over..."

 * Null pointers are the #1 cause of this behavior, use print statements to isolate the point where it reboots and check for null pointers.
 This is the issue 9 out of 10 times.

 * Interrupt issues - Interrupts that access memory that is used by non-interrupt code without a mutex or semiphore.
 Try disabling the interrupt and if this fixed the reboot issue, then go ahead and implement the mutex locking.

+* Something may also be plugged into one of the off-limits pins, or your code is reconfiguring and messing up one of these pins.
+See: https://github.com/WPIRoboticsEngineering/RobotInterfaceBoard#pins-to-never-use

 ### "This processor seems more complicated than the Uno and the Mega, why are we using it?"